mesosphere-backup/open-docs/tutorials/go-mesos-framework.md

 ### Step 1:  Setup the environment

-1. Deploy a Mesos sandbox environment by using [Playa Mesos](https://github.com/mesosphere/playa-mesos).
-Playa Mesos helps you quickly create Apache Mesos test environments.
+1. Deploy a Mesos sandbox environment by using [Playa Mesos](https://github.com/mesosphere/playa-mesos) and login to the Mesos Vagrant instance.
+Playa Mesos creates an Apache Mesos test environment.

 1. From within Vagrant box test environment: